 Physical fitness is an important part of a healthy lifestyle, especially as we age.
 Regular exercise can tone muscles, increase circulation, and even slow the effects of aging.
 Yet it can be challenging for older adults to find exercises that feel appropriate.
 That's why FIT Functional Fitness® is so exciting.

-FIT Functional Fitness isn't about heavy lifting, it's about improving quality of life while encouraging physical activity.
-And it's a great way to have some fun.
+FIT Functional Fitness® isn't about heavy lifting, it's about improving quality of life while encouraging physical activity.
+It's also a great way to have some fun!

 The Goodman Group’s progressive, individualized fitness program emphasizes core strength and balance.
 The goal is to increase overall health and well-being, reduce the potential for falls, and encourage older adults to remain active.
 Where possible, the program can reduce the need for assistive mobility devices.
 According to the Centers for Disease Control and Prevention, frequent exercise can help relieve arthritis pain and lower the risk of type 2 diabetes.

-FIT Functional Fitness incorporates specialized fitness programs, taking current health levels into consideration and allowing all residents to participate, no matter their current functional fitness level.
-As the participants’ strength and endurance increases, residents may choose to progress to the other programs offered.
+FIT Functional Fitness® incorporates specialized fitness programs, taking current health levels into consideration and allowing all residents to participate, no matter their current functional fitness level.
+As the participants’ strength and endurance increase, residents may choose to progress to the other programs offered.

 Before starting any exercise program, here are some general recommendations to bear in mind from the National Institute on Aging: